Okavango River: Flow

 Before it enters Botswana, the river drops 4 m in a series of rapids known as Popa Falls, visible when the river is low, as during the dry season.

 In the rainy season, an outflow to the Boteti River in turn seasonally discharges to the Makgadikgadi Pans, which features an expansive area of rainy-season wetland where tens of thousands of flamingos congregate each summer.
 Part of the river's flow fills Lake Ngami.
-Noted for its wildlife, the Okavango area contains Botswana's Moremi Game Reserve.